okkur/blog/content/articles/create-syna-blog/content.md

 Hello world!
 This is my first blog post.
 ```

-Hugo's content files are markdown files with [FrontMatter](https://gohugo.io/content-management/front-matter/) supporrt.
-FrontMatter (the part on top between the two `+++`) is used to configure the content and the markdown that comes after is usually the content that is shown on the page.
-In most of our built-in fragments we only use the FrontMatter configuration and only use markdown for content in the `content` fragment and related functionality.
+Hugo's content files are markdown files with [FrontMatter](https://gohugo.io/content-management/front-matter/) support.
+FrontMatter (the part on top between the two `+++`) is used to configure the fragment.
+The text, usually in markdown format, that comes after will be the content that is shown on the page.
+Most of our built-in fragments only use the FrontMatter configuration.

-The code above will create our `content` fragment, sorting it by it's weight among other pages and global fragments and display the content that is written after the FrontMatter.
-You can read more about what each variable does and how each fragment works in [Syna's official documentation](https://about.okkur.org/syna/docs/).
+The code will create our `content` fragment, sorting it by its weight among other pages and global fragments and display the content that is written after the FrontMatter.
+You can read more about each variable and how each fragment works in [Syna's official documentation](https://about.okkur.org/syna/docs/).

-Now that we have our first blog post, we need to make Hugo recognize it as a page.
-So we're gonna fill in `content/blog/hello-world/index.md` file we previously created:
+Now that we have our first blog post content, we can let Hugo recognize it as a page.
+We're gonna fill the `content/blog/hello-world/index.md` file we previously created with the title and a date for the page and declare the directory to be a single page due to being named `index.md`:

 ```markdown
 +++